MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/define-service-level-agreements.md

 SLA KPIs are performance indicators, such as First Response or Resolve by, that you'd like to track.

-You can create SLA KPIs in the Customer Service admin center (preview) app or Customer Service Hub app.
+You can create SLA KPIs from the Customer Service admin center (preview) or Customer Service Hub app.

 1. Go to one of the apps, and perform the following steps.